norbix/norbix.dev/content/posts/humble-consulting/index.md

 Every hour spent listening with humility can save weeks of rework.
 Every gatekeeper won over can unlock hidden revenue streams.

+## What is `Money Language`?

+It is a language of the executives and decision-makers who control budgets.

+More can be found under this fantastic podcast with Pini Reznik: [The Rause of Cloud Native](https://www.youtube.com/live/VsEyN7yoSQY?si=hUUVNNShTg89LKYb&t=6109)

 ---

 ## 🔍 How to Apply Humble Consulting in Tech Projects